 How to Visit Big Lonely Doug

 Big Lonely Doug has become a bit of a symbol for the protection of old growth forests in BC.
 This towering douglas fir stands alone in the middle of a clear cut.
 Back in 2012 a logger working in the area decided to spare Big Lonely Doug when marking a cut block full of other old growth trees.
 At the time no one knew that it was the second largest douglas fir tree in the world.
 The history of how Big Lonely Doug was saved is fascinating.
 You can read about it in an excellent article on The Walrus.
-The author of that article, Harley Rustad, has written a book about Big Lonely Doug’s story that is scheduled to come out in September 2018.
-I know I’ll be picking up a copy.
+The author of that article, Harley Rustad, has written a book about Big Lonely Doug’s story.
+It’s such a great book that I included it on my list of the best Canadian adventure books.

 The best place to view Big Lonely Doug is actually from the logging road where you park.
 You have to stand pretty far back to fit the whole tree into a photo!
 If you want to get down close to the tree, there is a rough trail marked with blue flags that descends the hillside, weaving around clearcut debris.
 It’s pretty steep and in a few places you have to climb over fallen logs that are really slippery when it rains.
 Try to minimize the time you spend right next to Doug to protect his roots.

 Trail Stats: 250m round trip, 20m elevation gain.

 Tree Info: Big Lonely Doug is 66m tall and has a circumference of nearly 12m.